-Name of Program Objective Timeframe in Housing Element Status of Program Implementation owner pursue conversion of the units to market rate, the City will ensure that tenants were properly noticed and informed of their rights and that they are eligible to receive Section 8 Housing Choice Vouchers that would enable them to stay in their units. • Assist Tenants of Existing Rent Restricted Units to Obtain Section 8 Housing Choice Voucher Assistance: Tenants of housing units with expired Section 8 contracts are eligible to receive special Section 8 vouchers that can be used only at the same property.
-The City will direct tenants of "at risk" units to obtain these Section 8 vouchers, that can be administered in the City of Rocklin, through the Roseville Housing Authority or Placer County Housing Authority.
+N Name of Program Objective Timeframe in Housing Element Status of Program Implementation owner pursue conversion of the units to market rate, the City will ensure that tenants were properly noticed and informed of their rights and that they are eligible to receive Section 8 Housing Choice Vouchers that would enable them to stay in their units.
+Assist Tenants of Existing Rent Restricted Units to Obtain Section 8 Housing Choice Voucher Assistance: Tenants of housing units with expired Section 8 contracts are eligible to receive special Section 8 vouchers that can be used only at the same property.
+The City will direct tenants of "at risk" units to obtain these Section 8 vouchers, that can be administered in the City of Rocklin, through the Roseville Housing Authority.
 Maintain a list of Section 8 inquires received through the City's Comcate database (a program that residents can email questions regarding various City related issues).
-6. Housing Choice Voucher Program The Housing Choice Voucher Program extends rental subsidies to extremely low and very low-income households, including families, seniors, and the disabled.
-The program offers a voucher that pays the difference between the current fair market rent (FMR) as established by the U.S. Department of Housing and Urban Development (HUD) and what a tenant can afford to pay (i.e. 30% of household income).
-The voucher allows a tenant to choose housing that costs above the payment standard, providing Encourage property owners to accept The City has continuously participated in the Housing Choice Voucher Program (Section 8) administered by the Roseville Housing Authority and Placer County Housing Authority throughout the planning period.
+6. Housing Choice Voucher Program The program offers a voucher that pays the difference Continue to support the assistance of 110 households each year throughout the planning period.
+Provide referrals to households in need of housing assistance.
+Encourage property owners to accept Section 8 assistance The City has continuously participated in the Housing Choice Voucher Program (Section 8) administered by the Roseville Housing Authority and Placer County Housing Authority throughout the planning period.
 The program provides rental assistance to very low-income